TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 ts = ts.sort_index(ascending=True)
 ~~~~

-The values are then graphed on a bar chart:
+The values were then graphed on a bar chart:

 ![graph](https://github.com/TCJulian/Data-Analyst-Nanodegree/blob/master/OpenStreetMap-Raleigh-Analysis/docs/sub_year_vis.png)

 The graph seems to suggest that node/way contribution to the Raleigh-Durham has decreased as the years have gone on.
-While one conclusion might be that OpenStreetMap is becoming less popular, it is entirely possible that the Raleigh-Durham area has been sufficienntly mapped, and only requires periodic updating.
+While one conclusion might be that OpenStreetMap is becoming less popular, it is entirwly possible that the Raleigh-Durham area has been sufficienntly mapped, and only requires periodic updating.
 OpenStreetMap's popularity may also have not decreased globally at all, as the [forums](https://forum.openstreetmap.org/index.php) and [help](https://help.openstreetmap.org/) pages are full of recent posts.

-Regardless, in order to make the Raleigh-Durham project more relevent, it might make sense to make sub-regions within each country on OpenStreetMaps website.
+Regardless, in order to make the Raleigh-Durham project more relevent, it might make sense to make sub-regions within each country on OpenStreetMaps forums and help pages.
 This would allow users in these sub-regions to collaborate with each other and make more SMART goals to ensure progress is made in the region.
 Greater emphasis on updating and improving existing would impact the amount of activity for the Raleigh-Durham area, especially in standardizing data across all values.
+However, updating existing data is much more difficult, time intensive, and tedious than mapping new areas.
+This might push currently developers away from the almost complete Raleigh-Durham region, and instead focus their effort abroad.

 ## Conclusion
 Overall, this dataset felt like a good representation of Raleigh-Durham area.
-Though certainly not complete, the dataset did include nodes from all over the Research Triangle.
+Though certainly not complete, the dataset did include nodes and ways from all over the Research Triangle.
 While improvements in the uniformity of the key-value pairs and updates to depreciated values can be made, the dataset is usable in its current form.
 I hope that contributions to the Raleigh-Durham OpenStreetMap region sees a resurgence in updates, as it provides coders like myself plenty of data to explore, analyze, and experiment with.